rhiaro/sws/foaf.md

 ## Bonus: content negotiation

-I think you can put a `.htaccess` file in your homepages web root.
-If so, you can use this to return something different depending on the HTTP request.
+You can put a `.htaccess` file in your homepages web root.
+You can use this to return something different depending on the HTTP request.

 * If a human navigates to your URI (`http://homepages.inf.ed.ac.uk/~your-student-id/me`) in a browser, they probably don't want to see RDF.
 So you can return HTML instead, that will be rendered by the browser.
 This could be just a nice view of the contents of your FOAF profile, or anything you want.